Emad-H/Physical-Verification-using-SKY130/README.md

 ![drc notch 1](Day3/3-11.png)

-Now we could use the move cammond to move the shape upwards, but that would just split the shape in half.
+Now we could use the move command to move the shape upwards, but that would just split the shape in half.
 Instead we need to stretch the layer.
 For this we hold Shift+8 to stretch the shape upwards, bringing the DRC count to 0.

 ![drc notch 1](Day3/3-12.png)